ringcentral/ringcentral-api-docs/docs/voice/pre-call-control.md

     * **Reply** - with this option you can send a Text-to-speech reply to the caller.
 It could be either pre-set message or custom own message.
 After you press Send, your message is announced to the Caller.
     * **Voicemail Screening** - you can listen and have the option to Pick up the call while your caller leaves you a voicemail.

+## More

+We provide [Call Control JS SDK](https://github.com/ringcentral/ringcentral-call-control-js) to help developer call these API more functionally.

+<a class="btn btn-primary" href="../call-control-js-sdk">Read about RingCentral Call Control JS SDK &raquo;</a>